Alternative to exclusion

 - The move requires the agreement of the student, parent, the headteacher of the student’s current school (the home school) and the headteacher of the proposed school.
 It would usually take place when those involved agree that the home school has exhausted all reasonable strategies to prevent permanent exclusion.

-- Please refer the managed move protocol below.
+- Please refer to the managed move protocol below:

 Children with Educational Health Care Plans and Managed Move

 - A managed move is not a suitable way in which to arrange a new placement for a child with an Education Health Care Plan.
 If there is a high risk of permanent exclusion schools are expected to consult with their Educational Psychologist and other relevant professionals working with the child and family via an emergency/interim Annual Review and referral to the SEND Panel for advice.